 Graduates find employment in business and industry, government, education and health fields.
-While not designed as a transfer program, our graduates are accepted into private colleges such as Rochester Institute of Technology and state colleges such as SUNY Polytechnic Institute and Cobleskill Technology College.
+While not designed as a transfer program, our graduates are accepted into private colleges such as Rochester Institute of Technology and state colleges such as SUNY Institute of Technology and Cobleskill Technology College.

-Program of Study 1st Year 1st Semester EN 111 College Writing
+EN 111 College Writing

--

 FS 100 First Year Student Seminar 1

 IS 115 Computer Applications I 3

 IS 120 Fund Prog Development 3

 IS 140 Networking Essentials 4

 IS 207 Microcomputer Operating System 3

-Subto otal: 17
+Subtot al: 17

 2nd Semester

 BU 111 Business Organization & Management 3

 EN 112 College Literature 3

 EN 171 Intro to Technical Writing 3

 IS 208 Microcomputer Hardware 3

 IS 241 Network Administration I 3

-Subto tal: 15
+Subtot al: 15

 2nd Year

 3rd Semester

 HU 146 Intro to Graphics and Design 3

 IS 209 Linux 3

 IS 242 Network Administration II 3

 Information Science Elective 3

 Science Selective 3

 Physical Education Activity 1

-Subto tal: 16
+Subtot al: 16

 4th Semester

 IS 237 Networking Topics 3

 OR

 IS 238 Info Systems Fieldwork 3

 IS 250 Network Applications 3

 IS 260 Computer Network Security 3

-MA 127 Mathematical Statistics I 3
+MA 127

-Social Science Selective 3

-Physical Education Activity 1

-otal: 16

-Subte

-Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of this program.
+Students who have previously been convicted of a felony are advised that their prior criminal history may impeded their ability to complete the requirements of this program.
 For more information, visit www.herkimer.edu/felony.